1 888-488-8434

 According to a study looking at the risk factors for elevated anxiety in young people amid COVID—early risk factors were identified that predicted heightened anxiety in young adults during the pandemic.
 The study’s findings could help predict who is at the greatest risk of developing anxiety during stressful life events in early adulthood.
 Overall, heightened stress and anxiety were seen among every demographic across the country.
 “Someone who is struggling with ongoing stress and anxiety often turns to drugs or alcohol as a means of coping,” said Marcel Gemme of Drug Rehab Services.

-The COVID-19 pandemic and social restrictions have caused insurmountable psychological damage on Canadians, particularly those with substance use disorders.
-One study looking at COVID-19 and addiction pointed out that people with a substance use disorder are at a greater risk of worse COVID-19 outcomes.
-There has been a surge in addictive behavior, withdrawal emergencies, and drug-related deaths.
-Addicted individuals are also facing difficulties in accessing the healthcare services they needed making them more prone to overdose and addiction.
+There has been a surge in addictive behaviour, withdrawal emergencies, and drug-related deaths.
+Addicted individuals are also facing difficulties in accessing the healthcare services they need, making them more prone to overdose and addiction.

 Additionally, the COVID-19 pandemic worsened an already ongoing health crisis of opioid overdoses and death.
 Between April and June 2020, 1,628 apparent opioid toxicity deaths occurred, and this was a 58% increase compared to January through March 2020.
 In 2020, 97% of apparent opioid toxicity deaths were accidental or unintentional.
-Unfortunately, many people died from a drug overdose because of the limited access to drug treatment services.
-According to the Canadian Center on Substance Use and Addiction, there was a substantial decrease in substance use treatment availability and capacity.

 The decrease in these services, among other factors, led to many people returning to or engaging in higher-risk substance use and growing wait times for many services across the country.
 Moreover, the delivery of care for addiction shifted rapidly to virtual, and the availability of this care was not equitably distributed.
 Between the first week of March and the first week of April 2020, there was a 70% decrease in the total number of admissions to treatment services in Ontario, for example.
 Some jurisdictions implemented interim support services to help clients, yet these changes were not enough to compensate for healthcare disruptions.